 Currently, there are 114 University approved centers and institutes at Purdue.
 Each center is developed to fill a particular need.

 Centers and institutes are valued and encouraged at Purdue.
 They create a venue for faculty to come together to solve a common goal.
 Additional opportunities for joint projects and funding are created as investigators interact.

-An interdisciplinary Center that sponsors and facilitates health, exercise, and nutritiion research in faculty; technical and leadership skill acquisitin in students; and optimal attainable degree of individual well-being.
+An interdisciplinary Center that sponsors and facilitates health, exercise, and nutrition research in faculty; technical and leadership skill acquisition in students; and optimal attainable degree of individual well-being.
 It features models and programs designed to identify and adopt healthy lifestyle interventions applicable to population and individual health risk management issues.

 Mission of the institute focuses on issues of critical global importance through proven leadership and expertise in aviation.
 The institute will promote research in multidisciplinary areas of aviation/aerospace, domestic and international policy, management and leadership, and applied engineering-technology integration with significant focus on methodological and analytical techniques.